hannahun1/anodes/README.md

 Values in the list should be specified as floating-point numbers between 0 and 1.
 Use the multiplier parameter if you need higher values.
 For ImageEffectHue, the allowed range is -0.5 to 0.5, but these values are also rescaled to fit with the other ImageEffect Nodes, so you can still work with floating-point values between 0 and 1.

+*Beattimes_anodes.ipynb*

+If you're feeling adventurous, you can play around with beattimes_anodes.ipynb.
+It provides four basic lists based on beat times.
+You can use the values from these lists in your ImageEffect nodes and Kijai's CreateFadeMask node, for example, to manipulate the IPAdapter.

+**I just shared this as an example, but there are many other ways to create lists using librosa.
+I encourage you to experiment and explore!**